milkmansson/toit-ina226/README.md

 - I²C interface - Fast (≤400 kHz) and High-Speed mode up to 2.94 MHz
 - Built-in alert system for over/under-voltage, over-current, over-power, and conversion ready.
-- Operates from a single 2.7 – 5.5 V supply.
+- Operates from a single 2.7 – 5.5 vsupply.

 The INA226 device is cheap enough, and suited for power monitoring of small devices like microcontrollers, sensors, and IoT or embedded systems loads.